madbiker250/my-site/content/about.md

 I am orginally from the city of Glasgow in Scotland and I have been been riding bikes continuously since the age of seventeen.

-This website is primarily intended as a "One Stop Shop" for all of my online material such as my travel blog, my photographs, and an itnteractive map of my journey.
-MY Facebook and Instagram links can be found at the bottom of my travel blog home page.
+This website is primarily intended as a "One Stop Shop" for all of my online material such as my travel blog, my photographs, an itnteractive map of my journey, and links to websites that I have found to be useful, my Facebook and Instagram links can also be found at the bottom of my travel blog home page.

 I have also included, and will continue to include, reviews of anything that I buy and use related to riding my bike on such a trip and these product reviews are soley aimed that those who also ride bikes.